 2. Vocal overload!

 Mentor Sırma Munyar gave us her tried-and-true tips for home producing your own vocals.
 She offers advice on how to use production techniques such as doubling, using different mics, fading breaths, and layering octaves so you can record professional-sounding tracks catered to your own needs and budget.
 Now, since we’re always looking for ways to take things up a notch, we challenge to use these tips to create a piece with nothing but vocals in it.
 If you need help, refer back to Sırma’s article, or go wild and experiment with your own new ideas and processes.

 Creative Challenge: Compose a piece of music lasting 60-seconds or less that is comprised entirely of vocal sounds.

 3. Room mic roulette

-Here’s another Soundfly Weekly written by one of our excellent Mentors, this time Andrea De Carlo, who details “How to Mic a Guitar Amp in 4 Easy Steps.”
+This time Andrea De Carlo details “How to Mic a Guitar Amp in 4 Easy Steps.”
 With tips like setting the tone right on the amp first, how to choose the right microphones to use, where to place each mic, and some common patterns for setting up two mics to capture different timbral aspects of the same signal at its source, we love this piece because you can literally become a slightly better self-service engineer in ten minutes.